da7a90/ProjetGenieLogiciel/README.md

 # ProjetGenieLogiciel

- A simple maven school project integrated with jenkins and sonarqube.
+ A simple maven integration with jenkins and sonarqube.